moucheng2017/moucheng2017.github.io/_posts/2025-07-05-my-first-blog.md

 An artifact $X_i^t$ is considered _clinically comprehensive_ if it satisfies two conditions:

 1. **Comprehensive Representation:** The artifact must encode the complete clinical state of the patient at a given time, rather than a single data modality.
-2. **Functional Convertibility:** There must exist a set of mapping functions $\{f_Y\}$ capable of converting the artifact $X_i^t$ into any clinically relevant target format $Y$ (e.g., medical image, text report, time-series data) that is interpretable by human doctors.
-Each function performs the transformation $Y_i^t = f_Y(X_i^t)$.
+2. **Functional Convertibility:** If the artifact is _clinically comprehensive_, it must contain the _Clinical_ _Platonic_ _Representation_ of the patient.
+Therefore, there must exist a set of mapping functions $\{f_d\}$ capable of converting the artifact $X_i^t$ into any clinically relevant target format $d$ (e.g., medical image, text report, lab reports) that is interpretable by human doctors.
+Each function performs the transformation $X^t_{i^d} = f_d(X_i^t)$.
 This ensures that a lot of the existing clinical workflows in the physical world can still be applied on the generated artifacts.
-It also verifies that the generated artifacts can be directly examined for their correctness.
+It also ensures that the generated artifacts can be directly evaluated for their correctness.

 ---